Prepaid Expenses: Definition, Example, and Recording Methods

 1. Initial Recording as an Asset

-Prepaid expenses are recognized as assets on the balance sheet when paid.
-This is because the corporation paid for future advantages but hasn’t yet received the service or product.
-The payment is normally classified as current assets because the business will use it during its operational cycle, which is usually one year.
-This process is handled efficiently with the help of accounting software Singapore that tracks all prepaid transactions.
+The payment is normally classified as a current asset because the business will use it during its operational cycle, which is usually one year.
+This process is handled efficiently with the help of accounting software in Singapore that tracks all prepaid transactions.

 2. Gradual Expense Recognition

 As the advantage of the prepaid expense is realized, the corporation gradually recognizes it in the income statement.
 For example, if the prepaid expense is for a year of service, the company will recognize a portion of the cost each month.
-This approach guarantees that the corporation proportionally recognizes expenses during the times it consumes the services or items.

 3. Example of Insurance Payment

-When a company pays for a one-year insurance policy in advance, it records the entire amount as a prepaid expense under current assets.
 Over the course of the year, as the company uses the insurance coverage, it will transfer a portion of the prepaid amount from the asset to expense accounts.
 This guarantees that the company recognizes the expense progressively and consistently throughout the coverage period.

 4. Monthly Expense Adjustment

-Each month, a portion of prepaid funds is transferred from the asset to the expense account, reflecting the cost of services used.
-This ensures expenses align with the benefit received.
-According to IRAS, Budget 2023 offers a 300% tax deduction on the first $400,000 of qualifying training expenses for SSG-funded courses from YA 2024 to YA 2028, helping businesses manage training costs more effectively.
+According to IRAS, the 2023 budget offers a 300% tax deduction on the first $400,000 of qualifying training expenses for SSG-funded courses from YA 2024 to YA 2028, helping businesses manage training costs more effectively.

 Example of a Prepaid Expense